deaddrunkspirit/filegaroo-sc-products/README.md

-## Smart contract for Selling Products feature
+# Smart contract for Selling Products in Filegaroo

 ### Highload smartcontract for transactions